If you’re doing marketing, more than likely, you’ve probably heard of programmatic advertising.

 Want more media, marketing or business insights?
 Subscribe to our Vlog and Blog.

-Jerry Raehal is the CEO of SYNC2 Media and the Colorado Press Association.
+Jerry Raehal is the CEO of Colorado Press Network and the Colorado Press Association.
 He likes playing with his children, grilling food and pretends to enjoy working out. .